3 Simple Tips to Master Small Talk in English

 - What do you like about living here?

-Don’t ask questions that are too personal – this can be offensive to people.
+Don’t ask questions that are too personal.
 For example, don’t ask about someone’s divorce or why they do not have children.
 Do not ask anything that could be painful or emotional to talk about.